What’s the difference between a FNP and NP?

 Which nurse practitioner specialty is in highest demand?

-According to the Bureau of Labor Statistics, the need for nurse practitioners is projected to increase 52 percent from 2019–2029.
+According to the Bureau of Labor Statistics, the need for nurse practitioners is projected to increase 45% from 2022-2032.
 Nurse practitioners that specialize in geriatric care will be in high demand due to the growing healthcare needs of the aging baby boomer population.

 No. PAs and NPs are not the same, but they do have similar roles and responsibilities in patient care.
 The main difference between the two is that PAs come from a medical education model, while NPs come from a nursing education model focused on holistic care and health prevention.
 NPs are more specialized in treating certain segments of the population, while PAs have a more generalist education and take a generalized licensing exam.